ambarjagtap/ambarjagtap/README.md

 - 👋 Hi, I’m @ambarjagtap, a newbie in IT industry currently working on my coding skills.
 I'm proficient in JAVA & C++/C and have sound knowledge of DS n Algo.
-- 👀 I’m interested in c++, java and javascript.
+- 👀 I’m interested in java.
 - 🌱 I’m currently learning data structures and algorithm.
 - 📫 You can reach me through : Gmail  ambarjagtap123@gmail.com